-(E) Policyholder Surcharge and Assessment Computation Formula for deficits incurred in calendar year 2008 and after:

-(1) Calculate and project the Operating Result of the Account for the Plan Year;

-(2) Add the Surplus for that Account as adjusted pursuant to Section 16 L from prior Plan Years to the Operating Result of the Account derived from (1) above;

-(3) If the computations made in (1) and (2) above do not produce a Plan Year Deficit in the Account for the Plan Year, no Policyholder Surcharge or Assessment shall be levied.

-(4) If such computations produce a Plan Year Deficit, the Board shall levy a Citizens Policyholder Surcharge against the premium of each policyholder in all accounts of the Corporation for a 12-month period, as a uniform percentage of the premium of the policy of up to fifteen (15) percent of such premium.
-The aggregate amount of the deficit incurred shall be reduced by the amount of the Citizens Policyholder Surcharge collected or estimated to be collected.

-(5) After accounting for the Citizens Policyholder Surcharge, if any remaining deficit is projected to exist, a Regular Assessment shall be levied pursuant to, and subject to the limitations of, this Section for the Coastal Account only in an amount equal to the remaining Deficit less any Interim Assessments already levied by the Corporation.

-(6) Regular Assessments levied on Assessable Insurers shall be made in accordance with the Participation Ratios calculated under Section 15 B for the Plan Year in which the net Plan Year Deficit occurred determined under (6) above, regardless of the calendar year in which the Assessment is levied.
-If the Assessable Insurer's Participation Ratios for a Plan Year in which a Plan Year Deficit occurs has not been computed at the time such Plan Year Deficit has been calculated, each Assessable Insurer's Regular Assessment shall be based on the Participation Ratio for the Coastal Account in the preceding Plan Year and shall be subsequently adjusted when the applicable Plan Year's ratios are calculated;

-(7) The Regular Assessment percentage levied on Assessable Insureds shall be the ratio of the amount being assessed for The Coastal Account under (9) below to the aggregate statewide Direct Written Premium for the Subject Lines of Business for the preceding year;
+- (6)) above, has reviewed the arithmetic calculation used to determine the amount to be levied, and, within thirty (30) days after the receipt of the information on which the determination was made, has verified and approved the certification by Order.
+Whereupon, for an Assessment, the Office shall advise all Assessable Insurers and the FSLSO on behalf of all Surplus Lines Agents and all other insurers required by law to collect Assessments, in writing, of the Board's action regarding the levying of an Assessment and the remittance schedule. - (E) The Policyholder Surcharge and Assessment Computation Formula for deficits incurred in calendar year 2008 and afteris as follows: - (1) Calculate and project the Operating Result of the Account for the Plan Year; - (2) Add the Surplus for that Account as adjusted pursuant to Section 16-L(F) from prior Plan Years to the Operating Result of the Account, derived from (1) above; - (3) If the computations made in (1) and (2) above do not produce a Plan Year Deficit in the Account for the Plan Year, no Policyholder Surcharge or Assessment shall be levied. - (4) If such computations produce a Plan Year Deficit, the Board shall levy a Citizens Policyholder Surcharge against the premium of each policyholder in all accounts of the Corporation for a 12-month period, as a uniform percentage of the premium of the policy of up to fifteen (15) percent of such premium.
+The aggregate amount of the deficit incurred shall be reduced by the amount of the Citizens Policyholder Surcharge collected or estimated to be collected as provided in Section 17. - (5) After accounting for the Citizens Policyholder Surcharge, if If any remaining deficit is projected to exist, a Regular Assessment shall be levied pursuant to, and subject to the limitations of, this Section for the Coastal Account only in an amount equal to the remaining Deficit less any Interim Assessments already levied by the Corporation. - (6) Regular Assessments levied on Assessable Insurers shall be made in accordance with the Participation Ratios calculated under Section 15 B for the Plan Year in which the net Plan Year Deficit occurred determined under (6) above, regardless of the calendar year in which the Assessment is levied.
+If the Assessable Insurer's Participation Ratios for a Plan Year in which a Plan Year Deficit occurs has not been computed at the time such Plan Year Deficit has been calculated, each Assessable Insurer's Regular Assessment shall be based on the Participation Ratio for the Coastal Account in the preceding Plan Year and shall be subsequently adjusted when the applicable Plan Year's ratios are calculated; - (7) The Regular Assessment percentage levied on Assessable Insureds shall be the ratio of the amount being assessed for The Coastal Account under (9) below to the aggregate statewide Direct Written Premium for the Subject Lines of Business for the preceding year;